Why is Net Working Capital Important in M&A?

 “At closing time, any difference between the targeted NWC and the actual NWC could result in a dollar-for-dollar adjustment to the purchase price.
 As a seller, it directly impacts your proceeds from the sale.”

-As part of the acquisition process, you (the seller) and the buyer will need to agree on a target NWC, which is typically included in the buyer’s letter of intent (LOI).
+As part of the acquisition process, you (the seller) and the buyer will need to agree on a target NWC, typically included in the buyer’s letter of intent (LOI).
 This agreement helps assure the buyer that the acquired business will be in a healthy financial position to carry on when they take ownership.

 The target NWC is typically based on a “normalized” level of working capital.
-While the calculation may seem straightforward, things get more complicated when all parties involved start questioning what exactly should be counted as cash, debt, assets, and liabilities.
+While the calculation may seem straightforward, things get more complicated when all parties start questioning what exactly should be counted as cash, debt, assets, and liabilities.
 These accounting intricacies, as it turns out, are open to negotiation.
-Also, what constitutes “normal” is different in every situation and, as with any business deal, each side will attempt to define the terms in their best interests.
-While a three-, six-, nine-, or 12-month historical average is often used in SaaS to estimate the ongoing needs of a business, some buyers will attempt to define it as an amount equal to a certain number of months’ operating expenses, or say it should be equal to zero altogether.
+Also, what constitutes “normal” is different in every situation, and as with any business deal, each side will attempt to define the terms in their best interests.
+While a three-, six-, nine-, or 12-month historical average is often used in SaaS to estimate the ongoing needs of a business, some buyers will attempt to define it as an amount equal to a certain number of months’ operating expenses or say it should be equal to zero altogether.

 If your business is affected by seasonal highs and lows in revenue and/or expenses, analyzing a longer time period might present a more accurate average.
 Alternatively, examining a shorter timeframe may be more appropriate if your business trajectory has changed dramatically (such as experiencing rapid growth) in the months leading up to the deal closing.
 Identifying trends on an account-by-account basis is a crucial component of understanding the net working capital profile of a business.